How To Identify Types of Vacuum Tubes

 The 5751 is a great tube for shaping your tone, giving you a higher level of control over the warmth of your high end and clarity of your midrange.
 For more gain, switch to a 12AX7.

-12AX7 tubes are very common in guitar tube amps from Fender and Vox among others.
+12AX7 tubes are very common in guitar tube amps from Fender and Vox among others (I like the Monoprice tube amp myself).
 The cleans have more clarity and gain, and overdrive modes have more crunch.
 Swap your tubes out for these for tone transformation.